 Political Neutrality and Impartiality

-The Foundation prospers in advising and building legal capacities as a politically neutral and unbiased actor, unhindered by having its own political agenda.
+The Foundation provides advice to and builds legal capacities in its partner countries as a politically neutral and unbiased actor.
 This is paramount for maintaining trusting partnerships with stakeholders and beneficiaries and ultimately in providing sustainable and long-lasting support.
 With this in mind, the Foundation ensures an approach inclusive of all peaceful and non-radical actors.

 The Foundation is an independent legal entity and its sole stakeholder is the Max Planck Society for the Advancement of Science.
 Together with local partners, the Foundation decides on the activities undertaken and the way in which they are developed and implemented without any third-party influence.